Stephen-c-Kelly/Speech-Library/README.md

-# Speech-Library
+# Text and Speech Analysis Application
-Blog site providing speech text and recording uploads build for educators and students
+Full Stack application providing text and speech analysis tools built for educators and students.